everledger/fabkit/README.md

 - Your version of Docker is > 2.3.x

-While running the app with `./run.sh network start` or trying to instantiate a chaincode, the following error occurs:
+While running the app with `fabkit network start` or trying to instantiate a chaincode, the following error occurs:

 ```bash
 Error: could not assemble transaction, err proposal response was not successful, error code 500, msg error starting container: error starting container: Post http://unix.sock/containers/create?name=dev-peer0.org1.example.com-mychaincode-1.0: dial unix /host/var/run/docker.sock: connect: no such file or directory